allure-framework/allure-csharp/Allure.Xunit/README.md

 ### How to use Allure Xunit in a CI environment?

-A CI-specific reporter might kick in addition to Allure Xunit in some CI environments like Azure DevOps or TeamCity.
-The result is that both reporters are available to run.
+A CI-specific reporter might be enabled in addition to Allure Xunit in some CI environments like Azure DevOps or TeamCity.
+The result is that both reporters become available to run.
 In such cases, xUnit.net may select any of them.

   - If xUnit.net selects Allure Xunit, the tests will be reported both to the CI server and as Allure results.